Avaiga/taipy-doc/docs/knowledge_base/demos/drift_detection.md

 1. Select the comparison dataset:

-Here, we are selecting data_big, a dataset similar to the dataset of reference but with rows with higher blood pressure values.
+Here, we are selecting *data_big*, a dataset similar to the reference dataset but with rows with higher blood pressure values.
 We see on the blood pressure distribution chart that the distribution of the comparison dataset in red is shifted to the right compared to the reference dataset in green.